Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

-If your program fails to find a data file, it can cause different problematic behavior; for example, a package might complain that it is not the correct version, because a ``VERSION`` read from the file usually, was not found and instead a default value is used.
-The absence of icon files may cause visual issues only or texts that cannot be found in a file, which may also raise strange errors.
+If your program fails to find a data file, it can cause different problematic behavior; for example, a package might complain that it is not the correct version, because a ``VERSION`` read from the file usually, was not found and instead, a default value is used.
+The absence of files containing for example icons may cause visual issues only or texts that cannot be found in a file, which may also raise strange errors.

 Often, the error handling code paths for files that are not present are even buggy and will reveal programming errors like unbound local